The Lovina – Luxurious, tranquil, convenient, and ideal for families.

 - There are a few minimarts along the main road, otherwise only a few places to shop anywhere in Lovina.
 The morning market spreads onto the main road, about 10 minutes’ walk towards Kalibukbuk.

 - Dolphin Tours – These much-hyped (and sometimes disappointing) trips leave daily at dawn.
 Tourists are often approached by touts and boatmen.
 Otherwise, book through the hotel.

-- Singaraja (9km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
+- Singaraja (9 km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
 Easily accessible by public transport.
-17-minute drive.

-- Banjar (10km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
+- Banjar (10 km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
 Take a public bus/minibus west to the turn-off and a motorbike taxi from there.
-The walk down (3km) to the main road from either place is very pleasant.
-19-minute drive.
+The walk down (3 km) to the main road from either place is very pleasant.